resonate/binder/README.md

 binder
 ======

-Binder is an annotations based POJO to CSV converter utility.
+Binder is an annotations-based POJO to CSV converter utility.

 usage